Linking external stylesheet or CSS file

 <link rel="stylesheet" type="text/css" href="style.css">

-If your HTML file and the stylesheet live in the same directory.
-And assuming that the name of your stylesheet or the CSS file is “style.css” See the screenshot below:
+The above line will work if your HTML file and the stylesheet live in the same directory.
+Assuming that the name of your stylesheet or the CSS file is “style.css” See the screenshot below:

 <style>